Quasician/CellularAutomata/doc/DESIGN.md

  * Rodrigo Araujo: Tasked with simulation and configuration.
 I worked mainly on the all of the simulations for the project.
 Worked mainly on the abstract simulation class and the abstract cell class.
-Made it so the abstract cell class could provide control over whether or not a simulation would be torroidal or finite based on how many neighbor cells were desired in the simulation (either 4 or 8).
+Made it so the abstract cell class could provide control over whether or not a simulation would be torroidal or finite based on how many neighbor cells were desired in the simulation (either 4 or 8) by using the generic type.
 I also created the config.properties file as well as the GetPropertyValues class that allowed one to edit and pull from the config.properties file.
 Helped out with the visualizations, UI, and XML.

  * Vineet Alaparthi: Worked on configuration and visualization, on tasks such as XML parsing and creating, as well as designing and creating the UI for the project and bringing all the components together.